Making Herbal Infusions

 Making Infusions: Boil water.
 Measure leaf and flower herbs while water is heating.
 Use approximately 3 tsp. of dried herbs per cup of water.
 To make a stronger medicinal infusion, use more herbs.
 When water is boiling shut off and add dried herbs.
 Cover and let steep for at least 15 minutes.
 I make medicinal infusions at night, let steep – covered – overnight, and strain to use in AM.

-If making infusions with seeds, roots, or barks: chop pieces as small as you can (roots & bark, seeds stay whole or you can gently crush).
+If making infusions with seeds, roots, or barks (this is actually called a decoction): chop pieces as small as you can (roots & bark, seeds stay whole or you can gently crush).
 When water is boiling, reduce heat to very gentle simmer.
 Add herb pieces, cover, and simmer very gently for 15-20 minutes.
 Again, I let them sit, covered, overnight and strain in the AM.
 Do not let this boil as it ruins the medicinal properties and nutrients in the herbal infusions medicine.

 When using these hard parts of herbs it is a minimum of 1 tsp. per cup of water.